 - The type of quantitative data you have (specifically, level of measurement and the shape of the data).
 And,

 - Your research questions and hypotheses

-Another important factor is the shape of the data – in other words, does it have a normal distribution (i.e. is it a smooth bell-shaped curve, centred in the middle) or is it very skewed to the left or right.
+Another important factor to consider is the shape of your data.
+Specifically, does it have a normal distribution (in other words, is it a bell-shaped curve, centred in the middle) or is it very skewed to the left or the right?
 Again, different statistical techniques work for different shapes of data – some are designed for symmetrical data while others are designed for skewed data.
-Yet another reminder of the importance of descriptive statistics!

-The nature of your research questions and research hypotheses will heavily influence which statistical methods and techniques you use.
+The next thing you need to consider is your specific research questions, as well as your hypotheses (if you have some).
+The nature of your research questions and research hypotheses will heavily influence which statistical methods and techniques you should use.

-On the other hand, if your research questions are investigating an entire population, looking to understand differences between groups or relationships between variables, then you’ll likely need both descriptive statistics and inferential statistics.
+On the other hand, if you aim to understand differences between groups or relationships between variables and to infer or predict outcomes in the population, then you’ll likely need both descriptive statistics and inferential statistics.

 Time to recap…

 You’re still with me?
 That’s impressive.
 We’ve covered a lot of ground here, so let’s recap on the key points: